JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ### Provided GATT Services and Characteristics

+#### Version 0.9.0 and above
+This version adds to services provided by 0.8.0 the ability to automatically transition to offline storage mode when the device disconnects, if ECG or IMU data streams are enabled.
+This happens on sudden disconnects but **also** if one disconnects from the sensor, without **properly unsubscribing** from ECG voltage or IMU characteristics.

+The sensor will blink rapidly 5 times when it enters this "emergency logging mode".
+It will then continue to record the previously active datastreams at the configured samplerate.
+When re-connected, the sensor will stop the offline logging as soon as the client re-subscribes to all previously subscribed characteristics, before the connection terminated (e.g. when the sensor was sending ECG data before, the client has to re-subscribe to ECG-data in order to stop the logging or if it was sending ECG and IMU data the client has to re-subscribe to both ECG and IMU Data to stop the sensor-local recording.
+The logs can then be transferred to the client with the same procedure as "manual logs" (i.e. recordings on the sensor that were directly initiated by the client and not a connection loss), described under version 0.8.0.

 #### Version 0.8.0 and above
 Our custom firmware provides the following GATT Services:
 - **Heart Rate Service** with 16-bit UUID `0x180D`: Provides access to R-R intervals in milliseconds.
 See the [Bluetooth SIG specification](https://www.bluetooth.com/de/specifications/specs/heart-rate-service-1-0/) for more details.